 Sloppy Joe

 This inefficient and damaging tactic occurs when the ground is very wet on a slope.
 A goof-ball puller plows up and down a wet slope grabbing Ivy here and there.
 The small or heaven-forbid large area of slope looks like barnyard slop.
 This type of puller should go weed in a ball field.

-A tip of the hat to...
+Letters...